H O M E P A G E

 We have also sought clarification from Mr Dey about the release of children early (lunchtime) at the end of each full term.
 Mr Dey advises us that this only applies at the end of the Autumn and Summer terms i.e. December and July.
 It does not apply at the end of the Spring term (just before Easter, either in March or April)) when children will be in the Collegiate for the full day.
 Although TfL are advised of the early closure on these two days by the Collegiate, it doesn't necessarily mean there will be additional buses (or the 612 running) to take the children home, when the Collegiate finish early on these days.
 But the Collegiate and the RRA will try and seek clarification from TfL about this.

-Collegiate Report (from The Riddlesdown Recorder- Autumn 2022)
+Collegiate Report (from The Riddlesdown Recorder- Summer 2024)

 Back to Top of Page